“Microsoft's Surface Pro is the best 2-in-1 you can buy.”

 If you decide to flip into tablet mode for a moment and fold back the Type Cover, the keyboard will turn off when the cover is tucked back.
 It can even switch Windows 10 into tablet mode, if desired.
 It attaches to the tablet with strong magnets and connects via a physical port, meaning there’s zero lag when typing.
 That’s a nice improvement over the Bluetooth keyboard covers used by the Samsung Galaxy Book and original Apple iPad.

-The touchpad is a little small, but it works extremely well.
+The touchpad is a little small, but it works well.
 It’s a Microsoft Precision touchpad that supports all the Windows 10 gestures you would expect, and it offers up a smooth surface with just enough resistance to provide feedback for accurate mouse control.

 Microsoft no longer refers to the Surface Pro as a tablet, and that makes sense given its laptop-like components.